mco-gh/mco.dev/content/post/data/wiki.md

 AND DATE(a.datehour) BETWEEN '2015-01-01' AND '2020-12-31'
 GROUP BY datehour, title
 ```
-This view gives us a dataset we can query much more economically, because we're only scanning information associated with bands, which is a small subset of the overall dataset.
+This view gives us a dataset we can query much more quickly and economically, because we're only scanning information associated with bands, which is a small subset of the overall dataset.

 Let's find the most wiki-popular band so far in 2020 with this query: